Health and Wellness

 No youth, indigenous or non-indigenous, is an island unto them self, even if at times it can feel that way.
 Whether it be through family, friends, neighborhood, culture, race, religion, shared experience and interests, or some combination, we are all connected to people and things that are bigger and older.
 Whatever our roles are in society, we can contribute to the well-being of our youth by guiding them to their larger communities, standing with them, and celebrating their part in it.

-This article was included in the Vermont Department of Mental Health Newsletter.
+The above article was included in the Vermont Department of Mental Health Newsletter.
 May, 2021

 by Joanne Crawford and David Rettew, MD

-Indigenous Health Equity
+What is Indigenous Health Equity?

 To reach our goal of health equity for American Indians and Alaska Natives, we must ground our efforts in cultural and traditional knowledge systems.